 - Must mention previous flexible working requests (if applicable)

 Employers have to make a decision within 3 months.
 However, companies are allowed to extend this time frame with the permission of the employee.
 If the statutory request gets approved, changes will have to be made to the terms and conditions of the contract.
 If the application gets denied, the employer must state valid reasons as to why flexible working could not be arranged.

 How to Stay Organised?

-When there are more employees with a flexible working arrangement in the office, it can be rather difficult to stay organized and keep track.
+When there are more employees with a flexible working arrangement in the office, it can be rather difficult to stay organised and keep track.
 With the free HR software of Factorial, you can get a clear overview of who is in the office and who is working from home.
-The team calendar allows you to create different types of leaves and colour code them to create your own organized system.
+The team calendar allows you to create different types of leaves and colour code them to create your own organised system.
 Employees are able to choose the different leaves and add them to the calendar for all to see!

 Register now and discover how Factorial can improve your HR management. 📅